kjkasi/EasyNetQWiki/Documentation/Subscribe.md

                     message.Text,
                     task.Result)));

-Another example that will result in an exception been thrown if there is a fault which will then result in the message being placed on the default error queue
+Another example that will result in an exception been thrown if there is a fault which will then result in the message being placed on the default error queue:

     _bus.SubscribeAsync<MessageType>("Queue_Identifier",
                 message => Task.Factory.StartNew(() =>